emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-using-a-tag.md

 # Using a tag

-In this microlearning we will focus on using a tag.
+In this microlearning, we will focus on using a tag.
 As discussed in the previous microlearning it is nice to configure a tag but without using it you should not even start configuring it.
-In this microlearning we will look into how you can use the tagging functionality to improve your work.
+In this microlearning, we will look into how you can use the tagging functionality to improve your work.

 Should you have any questions, please contact academy@emagiz.com.